 In addition, we were able to roll-out a dedicated and committed parent leadership group.
-This parent leadership group involved reaching out to board members and other local officials to advocate for students and families ensuring they all families continue to have a choice when selecting the best education possible for their students.
+This parent leadership group is involved in reaching out to board members and other local officials to advocate for students and families ensuring all families continue to have a choice when selecting the best education possible for their students.
 While this year continued to see challenges brought by the ongoing pandemic, we were intentional about coming out of distance learning with a more robust and engaging school site council and cafecito (coffee chats) meeting schedule that gave families an opportunity to be involved with giving authentic input and being more deeply involved with school priority setting.
-These efforts were effective as shown by our increased family survey data of 100% of surveyed parents agreeing to the following questions: